EricZinda/Perplexity/Backlog.md

         - "I want soup, I want salad" --> two want_v_1 heads joined by impl_conj(e, e, e)
         - "Hi, I'd love to have a table for 2, please" --> greet() and have_v_1() heads joined by discourse(i, h, h)
         - The engine should process them as separate "conjunctions"
+        - Really this should probably happen way early in the parse process where we split the trees into two different MRSs (or trees) to process
+            - Right now it is happening at runtime when we evaluate
+        - Right now we only do one pair of conjuncts and not the general case
+        - select_tree_conjunct, vocabulary.py:789 is the place that handles it
+        - Really we need a more robust pipeline.
+There are a few things going on in it
+            - Transforming the original trees to new ones.
+This needs to account for the syntactic heads instead on indexes, and properly map the old heads to new ones as they get transformed
+            - Transforming one MRS into several for either conjunctions or other constructs that generate multiple syntactic heads like "discourse"
     - Fix some of the user interface issues:
         - do a better response than "I don't understand the way you used X" and other default messages
             - I don't know the words: plase/nn and I don't know the way you used: for